TSILIVI BEACH HOTEL

 Zante and the Flower of Levante

-Zakynthos is an island that will take your breath away with its many different beaches: sandy stretches, remote coves with dark blue crystal clear waters, quiet beaches with sparkling water that combine sand and pebbles, and some that are even more… sandy and untamed.
+Zakynthos is an island that will take your breath away with its many different beaches: sandy bays, remote coves with dark blue crystal-clear waters, quiet beaches with sparkling water that combine sand and pebbles, and some that are even more untamed.